ni-io/mcl-brand-sentiment-/README.md

 ## Deployment

-The 2 module app is provided with a basic configuration to be executed in [Gunicorn](https://gunicorn.org/).
+The 2 module app-- sharing a single Postgres database-- is provided with a basic configuration to be executed in [Gunicorn](https://gunicorn.org/).

 <br/>